Practice area: Patents & IP

-Many international inventors, IP owners or their local law firms have already filed a PCT application and need a competent US registered patent attorney to file a U.S. national stage application (also known as an "national phase application") at the United States Patent and Trademark Office ("USPTO").
+Many international inventors, IP owners or their local law firms ("foreign associates") have already filed a PCT application and need a competent US registered patent attorney to file a U.S. national stage application (also known as an "national phase application") at the United States Patent and Trademark Office ("USPTO").
 This can typically be done prior to the 30-month date from most countries that are members of the PCT Convention.
 We can also file within 12 months of the priority application under Paris Convention for those applicants from non-PCT countries.

 Mr. Silver began his legal career at an intellectual property boutique law firm that handled a large volume of in-bound international work.
 Here, he regularly helped convert PCT applications into US national stage patent applications and prosecute such cases to allowance (results cannot be guaranteed).
 These US applications can be in the form of regular applications, patent prosecution highway accelerated examination, or some other form of accelerated examination.

 For inventors that want to bypass filing in their home countries first and file their first application in the US, we can help there as well.

 Did you know that if you are over the age of 65, you can petition for free to give your application special priority?